 Power grinder produces a lot of pressure, that is why, before you start the task place the clipper into a strongly elevated surface and use clamps to fix the position.
 You may ask for someone’s help as well, to hold the trimmer.

 Now start up the grinder and place each tooth one by one.
 Only one shot is enough for the grinder to sharpen your blade, but while you’re doing it don’t move the blades, they might break.

 You don’t have to apply too much pressure while grinding.
 Following natural downward grinding will be enough because the grinder already has a lot of power.

-For better, easier, and safe sharpening apply short-stroke separately on each tooth.
+For better, more comfortable, and safe sharpening apply short-stroke separately on each tooth.
 Don’t rush the process, and take your time.
 After you are done with all tooth of the blade, clean it with a cloth, and use lubricant for better performance and store it for a while.

-As you are dealing with sharp and risky metal things, please on appropriate protecting gear, such as safety glass, face shield, work gloves, and earmuffs.
+As you deal with sharp and risky metal things, please on appropriate protecting gear, such as safety glass, face shield, work gloves, and earmuffs.
 These are at least essential when you are using the grinder.

 Thanks for reading